 9 .
 Don’t be afraid to innovate

 If traditional communication methods just aren’t cutting through, it’s important to think outside the box and try something new.
-Looking for and investing in new internal communication solutions helps large organizations stay agile and ensures that their employees know about important issues.
+Companies with great internal communications are often looking for and investing in new internal communication solutions to stay agile and ensure that their employees know about important issues.